Skip to content

 • Safety

-Reciprocity agreements allow license holders from out of state to apply directly for an equivalent license in another.
+Reciprocity agreements allow license holders from out of state to apply directly for an equivalent license in another state.

 While Oklahoma doesn’t have any reciprocal licenses for specific states, the CIB will review current out-of-state licenses that are in good standing and, if they’re similar enough, may waive the exam requirement.